jimbobding/Cocktail-buddy-jim/README.md

 - [MongoDB](https://cloud.mongodb.com/)- NoSQL database for storing back-end data.
 - [PyMongo] - Used to connect MongoDB and Python
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - Secuirty use for password hashing

+### First Time Visitor Goals
+1. As a First Time Visitor, I want to easily navigate the app using the nav bar.
+- The Nav bar is clearly located at the top off the screen and stands out from the body of the page.
+The links on the navbar change color when they are hovred over to show responsiveness.
+If the user is not logged in only certain parts of the application will be open to them.
+2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards with out the obligation of registering an account.
+- Using the Navbar thhe user can easily navigate to the home page where they can browse through all of the drinks that are currently on the app, the serach engin is also available and useable for users who are not logged in.
+3. As a First Time Visitor, I want to be able to open up the drink cards and view the recipes inside them.
+- Again without being logged in a user may browse through all thed rink cards and cn click on any of them to see the content.

+### Returning Visitor Goals
+1. As a First Time Visitor, I want to be able to register an account with the app.
+2. As a Returning Visitor, I want to be able add my own content in terms of drink recipes.
+3. As a Returning Visitor, I want to be able to use the search engine t find my drink or any other drinks taht I would like to try.

+### Frequent User Goals
+1. As a Returning Visitor, I want to be able to login easily to the app with my login detals.
+2. As a Frequent User, I want to be able to edita and or delete  any recipes I may hae created.
+3. As a Frequent User, I want to be able to view my own content readily an deasily through a profile page.
+4. As a Frequent User, I want to be able to easily and safely exit the app.
+5. As a Frequent User, I want to be able to view the app easily on different devices.